 Preparing for Mass with a Congregation

-Effective June 16, Bishop Libasci has updated the guidance in Celebration of Mass with a Congregation to allow for a capacity of 50% of the occupancy of the church building, consistent with revised advice from New Hampshire public health officials.
-All other protective measures described in Celebration of Mass with a Congregation remain in place.
+Effective August 28, 2020, Bishop Libasci has updated the guidance in Celebration of Mass with a Congregation consistent with revised advice from New Hampshire public health officials.
+The revised document can be found here.

 When and where can I attend Mass?